 - Executive experience

 - Vendor expertise and support

 Design and functionality are critical elements to consider when building your "booking journey," the front-end process that customers go through to schedule appointments.
 Besides being intuitive and consistent with your brand, your appointment scheduling solution has to be functional and easy to use.
-After all, if customers are confused by your online scheduling process, they simply won't use it.

-Staff will be the most frequent users of appointment scheduling software, so it's critical to ensure the staff interface is built to handle all their daily tasks and responsibilities.
+Staff will be the most frequent users of appointment scheduling software, so it's critical to ensure

 In the employee's centralized calendar view, the most important details of the day's upcoming appointments must be visible.
 This ensures employees can review the customer's booking questions, preferences, and needs in advance.
 As soon as the customer walks through the front door, a staff member can instantly begin the appointment.
-Upon completion of the appointment, staff members should be encouraged to log the appointment outcome, next steps, and schedule the next appointment for the customer's requested time (if any).
+Upon completion of the appointment,

 Follow-up surveys are effective for providing staff with feedback on how customers felt about their appointment experience.
 For more advanced analysis, store managers can combine follow-up survey data with actual outcome data and start identifying ways to improve outcomes.